 Ownership clauses can be drafted in a very tricky legal language.
-If you want to make sure that you are not giving away any important rights of your business, than I recommend you seek help from a lawyer who can draft the correct clauses for you and walk you through it.
+If you want to make sure that you are not giving away any important rights of your business then I recommend you seek help from a lawyer who can draft the correct clauses for you and walk you through it.

 Personal liability means that your personal assets such as your house, your car, etc. are at risk if your business faces legal consequences.

-Oftentimes as a Digital Nomad you are the brand, the product, the processes, mechanisms and the business.
-Therefore, it is vital that your personal liability is not put under risk by your business activities.
+Oftentimes as a Digital Nomad, you are the brand, the product, the processes, mechanisms, and the business.
+Therefore, it is vital that your personal liability is not put at risk by your business activities.

 The best way to separate your personal liability from your business is by setting up a corporation.